Love Lady Larla

 “Liar!”
 The woman stomped up to Shine and spun a fist, clocking her on the cheek.
 The force of the blow knocked her dizzy and she dropped to the ground, where Kat’s body slipped from her grasp.
 Around her, some onlookers groaned while others clapped and cheered.
 “Think this is all a joke?
 That’s my daughter.”
 The woman followed with a hard stomp to Shine’s stomach that had her curl up from the pain.
 She could sense the follow up of the other foot—

 “Stop.
 You’ll kill her.”
-A somewhat bored looking man held a palm to the mother’s face.
+A man held a palm to the mother’s face.

 “She killed my daughter.
 I’ll kill her!”

-The man lowered himself to Shine.
+The man kneeled by Shine.
 She could feel him prod at her skin and her hands.
 “This is no murderer.
 Someone blind could tell you that much.
 She showed such exceptional care for your daughter’s body.
-It’s right there, you know, you’re stepping on her arm.
+It’s right there, you know.
+You’re stepping on her arm.
 Didn’t you notice?
 Poor girl, to suffer such a mother.”

 The mother yanked her foot away.
 “Don’t you dare start criticising me.
 That’s my dear Kat there.”